 What Do Work Nightmares Tell Us?

-With Halloween just around the corner, I couldn’t resist taking a look at nightmares.
+Since today is Halloween, I couldn’t resist taking a look at nightmares.
 Work nightmares in particular.
-These terrors fall into two categories for me, there are the, waking terrors, things that happen at work that embarrass or freak you out, such as calling your boss by your spouse’s name during a meeting, (I won’t touch the Freudian implications of that one).
-Then there are the terrors of the night, those dreams where you suddenly realize that you have to give a presentation in 15 minutes on a topic you know nothing about.
+These night terrors fall into two categories for me, waking horrors, things that happen at work that embarrass or freak you out, such as calling your boss by your spouse’s name during a meeting, (I won’t touch the Freudian implications of that one).
+Then there are the nightmares where you suddenly realize that you have to give a presentation in 15 minutes on a topic you know nothing about.
 In this post, I’ll explore the sleeping nightmares and what they are trying to tell us.

 Our dreams are messages that we send to ourselves.
 They tell us what we really think about a person, issue or activity.
 They are also one of the ways our subconscious tries to solve problems that have been presented to us during the waking hours.
-Our dreams, even the awkward ones that make you want to cringe when you think about them, give us some insight into our own minds.
+Our dreams, even the awkward ones, give us some insight into our own minds.

 I once had a dream in which I was in a huge auditorium with thousands of people.
 My boss was standing on stage with a microphone when he announced that I would be leading the next part of the presentation.
 Presenting didn’t faze me, nor did being called upon to do the work unexpectedly, the nightmarish bit was that I had no microphone, no slides and no way of being seen or heard.
 I couldn’t get to the stage and I couldn’t get my boss’ attention to tell him.
 When I recalled the dream the following morning, it made me laugh…at myself.
 I’d been worried about my budget and the tools I had for my job.
 My concern was that I would not be able to deliver on objectives because I didn’t have the right resources.
 I thought I had resigned myself to working with what I had, but apparently, my subconscious had other ideas and wanted to demonstrate the outcome of working without the right tools.